-Ethical approval was obtained from the Duke Institutional Review board (protocol # our receptor).
-REPOSE study will be published in a peer-reviewed journal and presented at academic conferences.
-Trial data q
+Ethical approval was obtained from the Duke Institutional Review board (protocol # 00111869).
+Results of the REPOSE study will be published in a peer-reviewed journal and presented at academic conferences.
+Trial data will be deposited in clinicaltrials.gov.

 Trial Registration Number